barshchou/webappui-automation/.github/pull_request_template.md

 ## Select the environment on which you want to run your code

-Here you will choose the environment and, if chosen, leave the link to custom environment.
-If you choose custom option, in section 2 just leave empty spaces.
+Here you will choose the environment and, if chosen, leave the link to custom environment in bracers.
+If you choose not custom option, in section 2 delete link reference, space after ':' should be empty.
 Check only one checkbox, you should check any other!
+Staging env is default value

 1. The environment:
    - [ ] Dev